-Kim Jong Trump’s History is a haunted landfill of outrageous misbehavior, both personal and professional, but it was never thoroughly plumbed by NPR during the campaign.
+Dirty Donny’s History is a haunted landfill of outrageous misbehavior, both personal and professional, but it was never thoroughly plumbed by NPR during the campaign.
 Now anything before the election seems to be a distant, irrelevant memory to them.
 His fraudulent “university” didn’t go away as a story because he got elected, but you won’t hear much more about it on NPR.
 It’s like once he became president NPR could only talk about what he’s doing now.
 Guys, his backstory is a devil’s playground designed by Baz Luhrmann!
 Go nuts!
 We’re VERY interested.
 This devastating article, for example, is based mostly on information available before the election.
 NPR did not even mention any suspicion of Trump businesses laundering money until well after the election, in May of the following year.

 Oh, also, did you know a bunch of DeVos’ money (she’s super-rich, natch) comes from the Amway pyramid scheme?
 Well if you do know it’s not because you heard it on NPR.
 There’s plenty more that is directly relevant to her new job, like her support for gay conversion therapy and other extreme Christian attitudes, but, I guess NPR figures we should find that stuff out elsewhere for some reason.